 The World Health Organisation and World Cancer Research Fund recommend eating meat in moderation, while eating more fruit and vegetables and starchy wholefoods, to reduce saturated fat consumption and to minimise bowel cancer risk.
-Replacing meat with vegetables enables you to invest in better quality meat such as free range or organic and to encourage pupils to eat their five-a-day.
+Serving less meat also enables you to invest in better quality meat such as free range or organic.

-- " Meat must be replaced with vegetables, beans, pulses, eggs, and other non-meat proteins such as nuts and soy-based mycoprotein (not cheese or fish). - " Cheese can be used as a garnish (for example on top of spaghetti bolognaise), but must not be the main ingredient used to replace meat. - " Keep a record of which dishes include vegetables in place of meat and use this along with menus and recipes to demonstrate that you meet this standard.
+- " Meat must be replaced with vegetables, beans, pulses, eggs, and other non-meat proteins such as nuts or mycoprotein. - " Cheese can be used as a garnish (for example on top of spaghetti bolognaise), but must not be the main ingredient used to replace meat. - " Keep a record of which dishes include vegetables in place of meat and use this along with menus and recipes to demonstrate that you meet this standard.

-- " Use strong-flavoured, fleshy veg such as squash, mushrooms, aubergine or sweet potato to add texture and flavour. - " Meat-based dishes such as spaghetti bolognaise, chilli or pies are particularly suitable for adding vegetables to replace some of the meat.
+- " Try using strong-flavoured, fleshy veg such as squash, mushrooms, aubergine or sweet potato to add texture and flavour. - " Meat-based dishes such as spaghetti bolognaise, chilli or pies are particularly suitable for adding vegetables to replace some of the meat.